wetryingtodorock/getblock-docs/en/rpc-service/op/json-rpc/optimism_eth_getBlockRange.md

 ---
-title: optimism:eth_getBlockRange \[POST\] {disallowed}
+title: optimism:eth_getBlockRange  {disallowed} - Optimism
-description: Deprecated.Returns information about array of blocks by block numbers.
+description: Example code for the optimism:eth_getBlockRange  {disallowed} json-rpc method. Сomplete guide on how to use optimism:eth_getBlockRange  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters